vidjil/vidjil/doc/user.md

 Some incomplete or unusual rearrangements (Dh/Jh, Dd2/Dd3, KDE-Intron, mixed TRA-TRD recombinations) are also detected.

-Once clones are selected, you can send their sequence to **IMGT/V-QUEST** and **IgBlast** by clicking on the links just above the sequence view (bottom left).
+Once clones are selected, you can send their sequence to **IMGT/V-QUEST** and **IgBlast** by clicking on the links just above the sequence panel (bottom left).
 This opens another window/tab.

 # Can I see all the clones and all the reads ?